Daniela Ripa, Head of Strategic Growth

-Posted on 8 Sep 2025
+Posted on 30 Sep 2025

-What is your role with the RDA?
+What is your role within the RDA?

 What projects do you work on?

-What do you really enjoy about your profession?
+What do you really enjoy about your profession

 What makes you get up in the morning?